Ruler Wreath

-A couple of days I posted on the Polkadot Chair facebook page asking for ideas for a wreath for my front door.
+A couple of days I posted on the Polkadot Chair Facebook page asking for ideas for a wreath for my front door.
 I was stumped, too late for summer, too early for fall.
-Lots of people suggested that I do a back to school wreath.
-Then they suggested I use school supplies to make it then VOILA I had and idea! (thanks guys!!!)…
+Lots of people suggested that I do a back-to-school wreath.
+Then they suggested I use school supplies to make it; then VOILA, I had an idea! (thanks, guys!!!).

-I decided to made a wreath out of rulers!
+I decided to make a wreath out of rulers!
 The idea might have come from my unnatural obsession with starburst mirrors lately – I thought this was a fun spin on that idea.

 After you cut all of your rulers in half, you will hot glue half of the rulers to a 6″ embroidery hoop.
 Leave a little space between each one, and try to space them evenly.